-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

-Section 16(a) of the Exchange Act requires our directors and executive officers and persons who beneficially own more than ten percent of a registered class of our equity securities to file with the SEC initial reports of ownership and reports of change in ownership of our common stock and other equity securities.
-Officers, directors and greater than ten percent stockholders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.

-To our knowledge, based solely upon a review of Forms 3, 4 and 5 and amendments thereto furnished to us under Rule 16a-3(e) of the Exchange Act during the year ended December 31, 2018, and the representations made by the reporting persons to us, we believe that during the year ended December 31, 2018, our executive officers and directors and all persons who own more than ten percent of a registered class of our equity securities have complied with all Section 16(a) filing requirements.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, requires our directors and executive officers and persons who beneficially own more than ten percent of a registered class of our equity securities to file with the SEC initial reports of ownership and reports of change in ownership of our common stock and other equity securities.
+To our knowledge, based solely upon a review of Forms 3, 4 and 5 and amendments thereto filed electronically with the SEC during the year ended December 31, 2019, and the representations made by our directors and executive officers to us, we believe that during the year ended December 31, 2019, our executive officers and directors and all persons who own more than ten percent of a registered class of our equity securities have complied with all Section 16(a) filing requirements with the exception of Cotterford Company Limited and Eight Corporation Limited who jointly filed a late Form 4 to report a purchase of shares of our common stock in October 2019.